Type to search

 Take a break to unwind during a scenic trek along the rail trails that wind their way along glistening lakes and over lush, local hillsides.

 Scenic waters and lush woods make the Hudson Valley a prominent place for escape and adventure.
-While steep hikes and daring cliffs are favorites for viewing the region’s breathtaking panoramas, sometimes even the greatest adventure seekers seek more relaxing meanders.
-Luckily for Hudson Valley residents, there are a variety of different rail trails to take a tranquil journey through nature.
+While steep hikes and daring cliffs are favorites for viewing the region’s breathtaking panoramas, sometimes even the greatest adventure seekers need more relaxing meanders.
+Luckily for Hudson Valley residents, there are a variety of local rail trails to take a tranquil journey through nature.

 Albany County Helderberg-Hudson Rail Trail